-3.5.2.2 All imperfections detected on the visual testing and measurement results shall be removed and the location of corrections shall be tested again in compliance with 3.1.5.

-3.5.2.3 On the visual testing and measurement results the welded joints shall be considered fit/accepted if inadmissible imperfections are not detected for an acceptable level listed in Table 3.5.2.1.

-3.5.3 Assessment of the welded joints quality by the dye penetrant testing results.

-3.5.3.1 If otherwise is not agreed with the Register, assessment of the welded joints quality on the dye penetrant testing results shall be carried out in accordance with ISO 23277 (refer to Table 3.5.3.1) for the quality levels agreed with the Register.
+- 3.5.2.2 All imperfections detected on the visual testing and measurement results shall be removed and the location of corrections shall be tested again in compliance with 3.2.1. - 3.5.2.3 On the visual testing and measurement results the welded joints shall be considered fit/accepted if inadmissible imperfections are not detected for an acceptable level listed in Table 3.5.2.1. - 3.5.3 Assessment of the welded joints quality by the dye penetrant testing results. - 3.5.3.1 If otherwise is not agreed with the Register, assessment of the welded joints quality on the dye penetrant testing results shall be carried out in accordance with ISO 23277 (refer to Table 3.5.3.1) for the quality levels agreed with the Register.

-- type of indicator Assessment level (q uality grade) in complia Table 3.5.3 nce with ISO 23277 1 1 2 3 Linear l - indicator bead length Non-linear d - size of a major axis of the indicator bead $l \leq 2 \text{ mm}$ $d \leq 4 \text{ mm}$ $l \leqslant 4 \text{ mm}$ $d \leqslant 6 \text{ mm}$ $l \leq 8 \text{ mm}$ $d \leq 8 \text{ mm}$ 1 Acceptance levels 2 and 3 may include an index "x" design 2 A linear indicator bead is an indicator bead with its leng 3 Non-linear indicator bead is an indicator bead with its 1 gth exceeding the width of more than three tin
+- type of indicator Assessment level (qu Assessment level (quality grade) in compliance with ISO 23277 1 1 2 3 Linear l - indicator bead length Non-linear d - size of a major axis of the indicator bead l ≤ 2 mm d ≤ 4 mm $l \leqslant 4 \text{ mm}$ $d \leqslant 6 \text{ mm}$ $l \leqslant 8 \text{ mm}$ $d \leqslant 8 \text{ mm}$

+Acceptance levels 2 and 3 may include an index "x" designating that all the linear indicator beads shall be assessed as per level 1.
-3.5.3.2 To reduce the dimensions or remove the imperfections that caused inadmissible indicator beads (indications), local grinding or cleaning can be used if permitted as per the production specifications for a particular product.
-Location of corrections shall be subject to re-inspection and assessment in accordance with the specification used for the initial testing as per 3.1.5.

-3.5.3.3 On the dye penetrant testing results the welded joints shall be considered fit/accepted if inadmissible imperfections are not detected for an acceptable level listed in Table 3.5.3.1.

-3.5.4 Assessment of the welded joints quality by the radiographic testing results.

-3.5.4.1 At the radiographic testing assessment of the welded joints quality shall be carried out with the interpretation of the images on radiographs for the following types of internal imperfections:
+- 3.5.3.2 To reduce the dimensions or remove the imperfections that caused inadmissible indicator beads (indications), local grinding or cleaning can be used if permitted as per the production specifications for a particular product.
+Location of corrections shall be subject to re-inspection and assessment in accordance with the specification used for the initial testing as per 3.2.1. - 3.5.3.3 On the dye penetrant testing results the welded joints shall be considered fit/accepted if inadmissible imperfections are not detected for an acceptable level listed in Table 3.5.3.1. - 3.5.4 Assessment of the welded joints quality by the radiographic testing results. - 3.5.4.1 At the radiographic testing assessment of the welded joints quality shall be carried out with the interpretation of the images on radiographs for the following types of internal imperfections: